 When Otis Redding recorded The Dock of the Bay in 1967, the song was a milestone in his creative evolution.
-But before he got the chance to explore this new direction, he was killed, along with most of his backup band the Bar-Kays, in a plane crash while on tour.
-Released a few weeks after his death, the song shot to Number One, winning Redding a pair of posthumous Grammy awards.
+But before he got the chance to explore this new direction, he was killed in a plane crash while on tour.
+The song shot to Number One, winning Redding a pair of posthumous Grammy awards.
 Drawing mainly from unreleased tracks spanning Redding's three-year Stax career, the album demonstrates the depth of his talent, while hinting at what might have been.
-This exact repro of the original LP is mastered from the original tapes and pressed on high-def vinyl.
+This exact repro of the original LP is mastered from the original tapes.